A GENOME ATLAS

 WHAT WE AIM FOR

 Creating and consolidating a collaborative and interdisciplinary network of scientists across Europe and associated countries

 Connecting relevant infrastructure across Europe following a distributed model that can dynamically increase

 Propagating guidelines for state-of-the-art genome establishment through training and knowledge transfer

 La comunidad ERGA tiene como objetivo optimizar la producción de genomas de referencia mediante el desarrollo y el intercambio de protocolos y flujos de trabajo, brindando acceso a recursos y apoyando el desarrollo de capacidades a través de la transferencia de conocimientos - para mejorar y ampliar el uso de datos genómicos para la protección y restauración de la biodiversidad

 “Species conservation is urgent and demands deep knowledge of the genetic features of their populations.
 A coordinated effort to generate complete reference genomes for all European biodiversity, such as what we are proposing with ERGA, can give us the whole picture about the adaptive differences and extent of a need for genetic rescue among populations and species.”

 “The European Reference Genome Atlas project represents a major milestone in developing a global network-of-networks dedicated to sequencing all known eukaryotic life on Earth.
 The project will yield many benefits for humanity, from conserving biodiversity to expanding a green global bioeconomy. ”

-Dr. Camila Mazzoni, Chair, ERGA.
+Dr. Camila Mazzoni, Founding Chair, ERGA.
 Research Group Leader Leibniz Institute for Zoo and Wildlife Research Berlin, Germany

 Prof. Harris Lewin, Chair, The Earth BioGenome Project.
 Group Leader, University of Calirfornia, Davis, USA.